KasperKL1/KasperKL1.github.io/_posts/2024-05-01-Final-Project.markdown

 <br>

 These basic visualizations provides an overview of the data, and examining these plots provides some initial insights. <strong>Yearly</strong>, there is a steady incline up until covid hits in 2020, whereafter there is a steep decline in accidents.
-2012 is low, as data doesn't begin until July of that year.
+2012 is low, as data doesn't begin until July of that year.  <strong>Monthly</strong>, there seems to be more accidents happening in the later months of the year.  <strong>Weekly</strong>, There seems to be a steady incline between monday to friday, before a drop off in the weekends.
+Intuitevly, it makes sense that there are fewer accidents in the weekends, as fewer people will be on the road.
+Finally, the hourly results tells us that there is a peak in rates around the time people are driving home from work (at 16-17 pm), as well as a smaller peak when people are driving to work (at 8-9 am)